-- Direct thermal printing (which uses heat sensitive media to print). - Thermal transfer printing (which uses ribbon to heat transfer print to the media). - Standard Tear-Off mode allows you to tear off each label (or batch print a strip of labels) after it is printed. - Label Dispense Mode: If an optional dispenser is installed, the backing material can be peeled away from the label as it is printed.
+- Direct thermal printing (which uses heat sensitive media to print). - Standard Tear-Off mode allows you to tear off each label (or batch print a strip of labels) after it is printed. - Label Dispense Mode: If an optional dispenser is installed, the backing material can be peeled away from the label as it is printed.
 After this label is removed, the next one is printed. - Stand-alone: The printer can print without being connected to a computer using the printer's auto running label form feature (programming based) or by using a data input device connected to the printer's serial port.
-This mode accommodates data input devices, such as scanners, weigh scales, Zebra® KDU PlusTM or Zebra® KDU (Keyboard Display Unit), etc. - · Shared network printing: Printers configured with the Ethernet interface option include an internal print server with ZebraLinkTM printer configuration web page and ZebraNetTM Bridge software for managing and monitoring status of Zebra® printers on a network.
+This mode accommodates data input devices, such as scanners, weigh scales, Zebra® KDU PlusTM or Zebra® KDU (Keyboard Display Unit), etc. - Shared network printing: Printers configured with the Ethernet interface option include an internal print server with ZebraLinkTM printer configuration web page and ZebraNetTM Bridge software for managing and monitoring status of Zebra® printers on a network.